cycle/docs/basic/connect.md

 Options | Value | Description
 --- | --- | ---
-timezone | string | Default driver timezone (all DateTimeInterface objects will be converted into it), defaults to `UTC`. reconnect | bool | Allow driver to automatically reconnect, defaults to `false`. profiling | bool | Enable SQL profiling (logging), defaults to `false`.
+timezone | string | Default driver timezone (all DateTimeInterface query parameters will be converted into it), defaults to `UTC`. reconnect | bool | Allow driver to automatically reconnect, defaults to `false`. profiling | bool | Enable SQL profiling (logging), defaults to `false`.